Evilsmaher/DepthCamera/README.md

 ## Video Creation Details

 The `MTKViewDelegate` inside "RealTimeDepthViewController" is what calls the asynchronous calls to adding images to the `VideoCreator` that creates the video.
 Well, although, the delegate is supposed to record at a specific FPS, the code inside causes it to record "when it can".
 This leads to unidentified times per frame.
 Since that is the case, I have to set a presentation time for each frame.
 But, those frames can range at unknown times.
 For my tests, I have seen between 0.04 and 0.08 frame times, which is between 14 - 25 fps.
 Although it isn't perfect, it's pretty good looking.
 However, the audio is recorded at a normal rate and can be heard as if it was recorded at a normal rate.

+To create a 3D video, we needed a way to distinguish between videos.
+So, for each image during video creation, we take the depth map and turn all the pixels that are too far away to a green color.
+We now have a video with a green background.
+From here, we can filter out the green pixels.
+The current filtering isn't perfect as it filters out just about every green, but I am working on it.
+Once filtered using a `ChromaKey`, we now have our original video.

 ## Video Recording